Data Protection Reading Time: 16 minutes

 • CISA (Cybersecurity and Infrastructure Security Agency) in the US added single-factor authentication to its list of “Bad Practices” in August 2021.
 It clearly highlights the growing consensus among security experts that single-factor authentication is no longer sufficient for online security.

-Why Multi-Factor Authentication (MFA) is Essential?
+Why is Multi-Factor Authentication (MFA) Essential?

 Multi-factor authentication (MFA) serves as a security measure that emphasizes user identity verification through more than one authentication method.
-These extra methods include a fingerprint, or a one-time code sent to the user’s phone, to log in to an account or system.
+These extra methods include a fingerprint or a one-time code sent to the user’s phone to log in to an account or system.
 The idea fundamentally focuses on identifying the user from multiple authenticated sources before giving them access to the resource they are trying to log into.

 Two factor authentication workflow

-• We all know of scenarios in our organizations, where sometimes employees leave on less-than-amicable terms.
+• We all know of scenarios in our organizations where sometimes employees leave on less-than-amicable terms.
 With a single password authentication system, a discontented ex-employee could potentially wreak havoc on the organization’s systems if they still possess the login credentials.

 MFA throws up a roadblock to this issue, requiring an extra verification step (like a machine identity or geo-location matching).
 Now, even if the credentials are leaked, they still won’t have access to the company’s sensitive data.